syrkis/miiii/paper/main.typ

   caption: [$W_(E_t_(cal(T)_"miiii"))$ (top) and random @he2015 matrix of same shape (bottom) in Fourier space with row norm below each.], )<f_f>

 As is apparent in @f_f and @p_f a lot more frequencies are in play when training for $cal(T)_("miiii")$ than $cal(T)_("nanda")$.
-This is to be expected if the network too implements the cosine-sine look table @nanda2023, as each task is prime related, and thus there is no common steps hit when rotating around the unit circle in the complex plane.
-Comparing @f_f we see that the frequencies, though cluttered, are far from random.

-The fact of periodicity in @f_f despite the presence of multiple tasks with unique rotational steps around the circle, the non commutative nature of the task, is further @nanda2023 indication that trigonometric tables are a reliably used representation of the architecture.
+// The fact of periodicity in @f_f despite the presence of multiple tasks with unique rotational steps around the circle, the non commutative nature of the task, is further @nanda2023 indication that trigonometric tables are a reliably used representation of the architecture.

 //#figure(
 //stack(